PHYS3888/Tutorial_AstroClassification/README.md

 A simple implementation of this transform is in the `ToFrequency` function.
 In producing a valid time axis, the function uses your `KeplerSamplingRate` function to set the sampling frequency.

-Let's plot five examples of contact binary stars in the time domain (`plotTimeSeries`) and the frequency domain `ToFrequency`.
+Let's plot five examples of contact binary stars in the time domain (`PlotTimeSeries`) and the frequency domain `ToFrequency`.
 First we'll need indices of all contact binaries (which have the label `contact`) in the `TimeSeriesTwoClass` table, which we can get using the `strcmp` function to find matches to the label `'contact'`:
 ```matlab
 contactIndicies = find(strcmp(TimeSeriesTwoClass.Keywords,'contact'));